-The Preparing Future Faculty – Faculty Diversity (PFFFD) Postdoctoral Program is designed to promote and develop scholars for tenure-track faculty positions at the University of Missouri or elsewhere.
+The Preparing Future Faculty – Faculty Diversity (PFFFD) Postdoctoral Program is designed to promote faculty diversity by developing scholars for tenure-track faculty positions at the University of Missouri or elsewhere.
 The PFFFD program is a unique opportunity for emerging scholars.
 The primary goal of the PFFFD program is to recruit exceptional postdoctoral scholars to retain in tenure-track faculty positions and increase faculty diversity at Mizzou.
 The fellowships are typically for two years, during which time the scholars focus on scholarship and participate in professional development activities that integrate and expose them to the faculty experience, including the opportunity to teach in their discipline during the second year.

-Applicants should demonstrate how they can contribute to faculty diversity, such as through membership in a group that is historically underrepresented in a particular discipline, or through other training or experience.
-Applicants who have their doctoral degree (or equivalent degree for their field) conferred, or who anticipate successfully completing their doctoral degree by July 1 of the year in which they would start the PFFFD program, are eligible to apply.
+Applicants should demonstrate how they can contribute to faculty diversity, such as through membership in a group that is historically underrepresented or underserved in a particular discipline, or through other training or experience.
+Applicants who have their doctoral degree (or equivalent degree for their field) conferred, or who anticipate successfully completing their degree by July 1 of the year in which they would start the PFFFD program, are eligible to apply.